jump-cellpainting/JUMP-Target/README.md

 1. `negcon`: genes that have had weak signatures in previous Cell Painting overexpression experiments.
 Total: 15 genes.

 There are
-- n=2 replicate wells for each of the 45 controls
+- n=2 replicate wells for each of the 30 poscons
+- n=4 replicate wells for each of the 15 negcons
 - n=1 well for each remaining sgRNAs
 - n=4 empty wells